JetBrains/lincheck/docs/topics/verification.md

 atomically, in some order consistent with the "happens-before" relation.
 Essentially, Lincheck tries to find such an order.

-Instead of generating all possible sequential histories, Lincheck constructs a transition graph for the testing data structure.
-The graph nodes represent the data structure states, while each transition is labeled with the operation and its result according to the sequential semantics.
-As an example, consider the figure below with a transition graph for a _stack_ data structure, constructed to verify the execution on the left.
-To check whether the linearizability is satisfied, TODO
+In order to check whether the results satisfy linearizability, Lincheck tries to explain them with some sequential execution which does not reorder operations in threads and does not violate the happens-before order constructed during the execution.

-Lincheck defines the sequential semantics using building a transition graph: the states represent the data structure states, and the transitions are labeled with operations and the corresponding results.
-According to the sequential semantics, a sequence of operations application is valid
+Lincheck defines the sequential semantics via building a transition graph: the states represent the data structure states and the transitions are labeled with operations and the corresponding results.
-if there's a finite path of the transitions labeled by these operations in this graph.
+A sequence of operations application is valid according to the sequential semantics iff there exists a finite path of the transitions labeled by these operations in the transition graph.

-For example, consider checking if the results of one of the possible executions of the stack are linearizable.
-On the left of the scheme, you can see the execution results, and on the right, there is the transition graph built by Lincheck to explain those results.
+For example, consider checking if results of one of the possible executions of the stack are linearizable.
+On the left of the scheme, you can see the execution results, and on the right, there is a part of the LTS for the stack that is built to verify those results.
 Here are the steps of verification:

 1. **T2:** Apply `push(2)` from the second thread to the empty stack (the initial state).
 2. **T2:** Try to complete the second thread, but the following `pop()` invocation returns the previously pushed `2`